jake-knerr/chess/README.md

 #### States rules have the `!important` keyword appended to all property values.

 > Why?
-Since states need to override styles in composites (more later), `!important` is necessary to ensure the correct selector specificity.
+Since states need higher specificity than composites (more later).

 > Isn't `!important` evil?
 Usage of `!important` within the context of CHESS is safe because the risk of overmatching is contained.